 - Arrogant as a crown jewel. 💎

-20. Arrogant as a golden statue
+20. As arrogant as a golden statue

 Meaning: Someone who is seen as perfect by themselves, but often out of touch with reality.